 Even when this COVID-19 pandemic started, I still thought that the beginning of the school year would be my chance to spend one-on-one time with my baby.
 It never occurred to me that it would last this long.
 My boys were both supposed to be in full-time school this year.
 Third babies don’t get a lot of one-on-one time, and this was going to be her chance.
 I kept holding out for that.

-Instead, starting next month, I will be helping my older son complete second grade from home via distance learning.
+Instead, I am helping my older son complete second grade from home via distance learning.
 My four-year-old has autism and his team agrees that he needs a structured preschool program to get ready for kindergarten.
 His attendance will mean increased risk for our family—especially for him.
 I am working to mitigate my own anxiety about that to do what’s best for him.
 But it means that we will still have to work hard not to take any unnecessary risks.

 We will be home for a while.
 This isn’t over for us.